Belgian queen mistakenly congratulates Lukaku for goal

 "Well in any case you played very well," concluded the queen.

-Belgian daily De Standaard reported that the queen had later apologized for her slip-up, explaining to journalists traveling on her plane back to Belgium that her confusion was caused because Lukaku used to have dread locks.
+Belgian daily De Standaard reported that the queen had later apologised for her slip-up, explaining to journalists travelling on her plane back to Belgium that her confusion was caused because Lukaku used to have dread locks.

 "He surprised me by having cut his hair," she said.